 Reception is open from 08:00 to 18:30 Monday to Friday.
-For appointments outside of these times we operate a self check-in terminal in reception.
+For appointments outside of these times we operate a self check-in terminal in reception (currently out of use due to Covid-19).
 We offer a range of appointment times with a mixture of 'book on the day' and a significant number that can be booked up to 8 weeks in advance.

 The practice operates an appointment system.
 Please telephone the dedicated appointment line.
 You may request to see the doctor of your choice, but this may mean waiting longer than usual for an appointment.
 If you wish to be seen sooner you can make an appointment with another healthcare professional.